kdaily/aws-cli/proposals/pr-contrib-guide.md

 1. Changes to configuration or credential files or processes.
 These changes can also affect the behavior in other SDKs and must thus be made in coordination with internal teams.

-### Q. What is automated review, and what is human review?

-Initially, most of the  will be human review besides code linting and testing.
-Automation will be implemented for issue labeling, state transitions, and template checks.
-We currently perform these types of processes for issues, and the proposed process is agnostic to how it's implemented.